ovhlabs/knowledge-base/en/_posts/2016-02-24-how-to-log-your-linux.md

 ```
 nano /etc/syslog-ng/syslog-ng.conf
 ```
  - Remove the text in it, and copy-paste this configuration.
-Don' forget to modify the token by yours
+Don't forget to modify the token by yours